 Update: This top entry litter box has a roof with a mesh that reduces litter scatter.
 As the cat climbs out their paw will step on the mesh.
 It's best to place the entry towards the wall, so the cat must step on the roof rather than jump out.

 You can also use some sifting litter boxes, which include two boxes and one sifter that stack together.
 You pick up the top box with the litter, then pour the litter onto the sifter and second box stack.
 Lift the sifter an inch and shake to sift the litter into the box underneath.
 However, I would only use this outside, because cat litter, no matter how “dust free” it says it is, has always made a dust cloud for me.

-These are pellets used for horse bedding, usually sold in 40 lb bags, priced at $5.99 at the Tractor Supply.
+Equine pellets are used for horse bedding, usually sold in 40 lb bags, and priced at $5.99 at the Tractor Supply.
 The same stuff is available from other sources at inflated prices.
 Pine must be cooked or “kiln dried” at high temperature, to remove the pine oils that are toxic to cats.

 “I called Tractor Supply and was referred to the vendor who actually manufactured the bag of pelletized bedding… I was told they actually bake it at a much higher heat degree than a kiln, and twice.
 Which leaves no allergens or oils in the product.
 It is then pressed reducing even further the above mentioned.”
 Quote is from a comment below this video.
 More info here.

-I'm not sure if wood pellets for fuel is the same thing.
+I don't think the wood pellets for fuel are the same thing. .

 The advantages of this method:

 I learned about this method in this video.
 The video is made by the owner of Victorian Gardens Cattery, which includes links to boxes and supplies that work together well.
 Recommended by the lady is a height of at least 3 inches, preferably 4, between the sifting surface and the bottom surface.
 This is accomplished by finding a replacement box that the Breeze box happens to fit inside of and provides the taller clearance.